Bernard Katz

-Sir Bernard Katz, FRS ([ˈbɛʁnaʁt kat͡s]; 26 March 1911 – 20 April 2003) was a German-born British physician and biophysicist, noted for his work on nerve physiology.
+Sir Bernard Katz, FRS ([ˈbɛʁnaʁt kat͡s]; 26 March 1911 – 20 April 2003) was a German-born British physician and biophysicist, noted for his work on nerve physiology; specifically, for his work on synaptic transmission at the nerve-muscle junction.
 He shared the Nobel Prize in physiology or medicine in 1970 with Julius Axelrod and Ulf von Euler.
 He was made a Knight Bachelor in 1969.

 Life and career

 Katz was born in Leipzig, Germany, to a Jewish family originally from Russia, the son of Eugenie (Rabinowitz) and Max Katz, a fur merchant.
 He was educated at the Albert Gymnasium in that city from 1921 to 1929 and went on to study medicine at the University of Leipzig.
 He graduated in 1934 and fled to Britain in February 1935.

 Katz went to work at University College London, initially under the tutelage of Archibald Vivian Hill.
 He finished his PhD in 1938 and won a Carnegie Fellowship to study with John Carew Eccles at the Kanematsu Institute of Sydney Medical School.
 During this time, both he and Eccles gave research lectures at the University of Sydney.
-He obtained British nationality in 1941 and joined the Royal Australian Air Force in 1942.
+He obtained British nationality in 1941and joined the Royal Australian Air Force in 1942.
 He spent the war in the Pacific as a radar officer and in 1946 was invited back to UCL as an assistant director by Hill.
 For three years until 1949, the Katz family lived with Hill and his wife Margaret in the top flat of their house in Highgate.

 Back in England he also worked with the 1963 Nobel prize winners Alan Hodgkin and Andrew Huxley.
-Katz was made a professor at UCL in 1952 and head of biophysics, he was elected a Fellow of the Royal Society (FRS) in 1952.
-He stayed as head of biophysics until 1978 when he became emeritus professor.
+Katz was made a professor at UCL in 1952 and head of the Biophysics Department; he was elected a Fellow of the Royal Society (FRS) in 1952.
+He stayed as head of Biophysics until 1978 when he became emeritus professor.

 Katz married Marguerite Penly in 1945.
 He died in London on 20 April 2003, at the age of 92.
-His son Jonathan is Public Orator of The University of Oxford.
+His son Jonathan is Public Orator of the University of Oxford.